Is Either Singular or Plural?

 Either and Neither Are SingularEither and neither are singular concepts.
-They can be thought of as the opposite of the word both.
+(They contrast with the word both.)

-The word either can be an adjective or a pronoun.
-It means one or the other of two people or things.
-Either is singular.
+The word either can be a pronoun or an adjective (more specifically, a determiner, which is a kind of adjective).
+Either means one or the other of two things.
+Either is a singular concept.

-The word neither can also be an adjective or a pronoun.
-It means not the one nor the other of two people or things; i.e., not either.
-Neither is also singular.
+The word neither can also be a determiner or a pronoun.
+It means not one nor the other of two things, i.e., not either.
+Neither is also a singular concept.
+For example:

 Singular Verb with Singular ElementsIf the pairings either/or (often the either is omitted) or neither/nor form part of the subject of a verb and both elements are singular, then the verb must be singular too.
 For example:

-Plural Verb with a Plural ElementIf the pairings either/or (often the either is omitted) or neither/nor form part of the subject of a verb and at least one of the elements is plural, then the verb must be plural too.
+Plural Verb with a Plural ElementIf the pairings either/or (often the either is omitted) or neither/nor form part of the subject and at least one of the elements is plural, then the verb must be plural too.
 For example: